Naypyidaw Victoria rape case: Aftermath

 The government closed seven nurseries in Naypyidaw following the case.
 Win Ko Ko Thein, a senior official at the Ministry of Health and Sports, launched a "Justice for Victoria" campaign two weeks later, outlining the case's alleged discrepancies.
 He was detained and charged with defamation.
 Many local celebrities supported the cause.
 Many citizens changed their Facebook profile pictures to a silhouette of a little girl with the title "Justice for Victoria" to demand justice be served in the case.
 Rising public pressure on social media forced the government to pledge that the case would be resolved in a timely manner.

-The President of Myanmar Win Myint, issued a directive to the Supreme Court of the Union, the Ministry of Home Affairs, and the Office of the Union Attorney-General, to investigate the matter at hand with the aim of ascertaining the truth, holding those responsible accountable, adhering to legal protocols, and making the results of the investigation known to the public.
+The President of Myanmar Win Myint, issued a directive to the Supreme Court of the Union, the Ministry of Home Affairs, and the Office of the Union Attorney-General, to investigate the case according to legal protocols to ascertain the facts, hold those responsible accountable, and make the results of the investigation known to the public.

-On 1 July 2019, The Department of Social Welfare closed down 15 nurseries across Naypyitaw that were operating without proper licenses, including Wisdom Hill.
+On 1 July 2019, the Department of Social Welfare closed down 15 nurseries across Naypyitaw that were operating without proper licenses, including Wisdom Hill.

 The case led to a wide-ranging investigation and lawsuit that quickly garnered national attention.
 Ywet Nu Aung, gained national prominence, after representing the family of Victoria as a lawyer.
-She was named in The Irrawaddys "Ten Myanmar Women Who Inspired Us in 2020" for her outstanding legal work.
+She was named in The Irrawaddys "Ten Myanmar Women Who Inspired Us in 2020" for her legal work.

 Soon after the crime was reported, an arrest was made, and the case was heard for nearly five months before the suspect was released in December, citing insufficient evidence.
 The accused was the Wisdom Hill school supervisor's driver.
-However, DNA evidence has been inconclusive, and nursery staff dispute that it was him.
+However, DNA evidence was inconclusive, and the nursery staff disputed that it was him.
 Victoria's father told BBC Burmese that when he showed her the CCTV footage from outside the nursery, she pointed out the man who assaulted her, saying, "Ko Ko did it at school," using the colloquial Burmese name for a young man.
-Based on the allegations of the victim and her parents, most members of the public appear to believe the supervisor's two teenage boys are the true offenders, with the suspected driver serving as a scapegoat.
+Based on the allegations of the victim and her parents, most members of the public appear to believe the supervisor's two teenage boys are the true offenders, and the suspected driver was a scapegoat.
 Nonetheless, authorities maintained that the driver was the only likely culprit in the case and denied that the two teenage brothers were the perpetrators.
 The brothers, whose father is a police lieutenant, were not called as witnesses in court.
 According to legal counsel Khin Maung Myint, who has been closely following the case, the truth has not come out because those in charge of the investigation have failed to execute their obligations.

 The police force has been widely criticized for their treatment of the case, particularly for false allegations, mishandling evidence, and exposing the identities of the girl and her parents in violation of the Child Rights Act.